-At least three lineages of theropod dinosaurs evolved long necks.
+Within Theropoda, at least three lineages evolved especially long necks.
 The lengths of their necks can be estimated from their incomplete remains, though with some uncertainty, as follows.

 Therizinosaurus cheloniformis Maleev, 1954 is a bizarre, long-necked giant theropod, known from incomplete remains.
 Measuring from Barsbold (1976, figure 1), its humerus was about 75 cm long.
 In a skeletal reconstruction of the therizinosauroid Nanshiungosaurus Dong, 1979 by Paul (1997, p.
-145), modified and rescaled here as Figure 2.2, the neck is 2.9 times the length of the humerus.
+145), the neck is 2.9 times the length of the humerus.
 If Therizinosaurus were similarly proportioned, its neck would have been about 2.2 m long.